Melges 15: Design

 The Melges 15 is a racing sailing dinghy, with the hull built predominantly of polyester fiberglass.
 It has a fractional sloop rig with a retractable bowsprit and a Gnav boom vang system.
 The spars are aluminum.
-The hull has a plumb stem; a vertical transom; a transom-hung, aluminum rudder controlled by a tiller with an extension and a retractable, aluminum daggerboard.
+The hull has a plumb stem; a vertical transom; a transom-hung, kick-up aluminum rudder controlled by a tiller with an extension and a retractable, aluminum daggerboard.
 It displaces 230 lb.

 The boat has a draft of 2.58 ft with the daggerboard extended.
 Removing the daggerboard allows operation in shallow water, beaching or ground transportation on a trailer.

 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 156 sqft, with a single line launch and retrieval system.

+The Melges 15 has a provisional DP-N of 86.

 Operational history

 Sailing World magazine's 2022 Boat of the Year judges noted, "'of all the boats we sailed, it was the one I really didn't want to get off of,' Stewart says.
 'For me, selecting it as our Boat of the Year comes down to execution of the build and its performance.
 It's exceptional in all ways.
 Everything is so well-integrated and clean.
 It starts with a good designer, and then it's good product development and craftsmanship—there's nothing on this boat that you don't need.'
 Powlison seconds Stewart's praise for the boat, especially the part about how it serves such a wide variety of crew combinations.
 'It's not just a race boat, but a boat to go sail and have fun with anyone, anytime.'"

+Other prior overall winners of the award include the 29er, Melges 24, Farr 40, Esse 850 and J/70.